RACHEL HUMPHREY, PROGRAM DIRECTOR

-As the Network Director for the Bay Area Justice Funders Network, Dana Kawaoka-Chen works to: create more authentic partnerships between community leaders and funders; connect funders across silos; and organize funders to leverage more resources for social justice issues and movements.
+As the Executive Director for Justice Funders, Dana Kawaoka-Chen partners and guides philanthropy in reimagining practices thatadvance a thriving and just world.
 She is a co-author of “The Choir Book: A Framework for Social Justice Philanthropy,” and frequently serves as a trainer and facilitator for values-aligned practice in Philanthropy.
-Dana's leadership has been recognized by her peers--in 2014, she was awarded a Distinguished Alumni Award by Oakes College of the University of California at Santa Cruz, and in 2015, Americans/Pacific Islanders in Philanthropy recognized Dana as one of twenty-five “Leaders in Action” nationally.
+Dana's leadership has been recognized by her peers--in 2014, she was awarded a Distinguished Alumni Award by Oakes College of the University of California at Santa Cruz, and in 2015, Americans/Pacific Islanders in Philanthropy recognized Dana as one of twenty-five national "Leaders in Action."

 Dana has previously served in executive functions for two other non-profit organizations.
 She has a Masters of Science degree in Organization Development from the University of San Francisco, Bachelor of Arts degrees in American Studies and Visual Art from the University of California at Santa Cruz, and Non-Profit Management Certification from San Jose State University.

 In 2010, Mario co-founded the New American Leaders Project, the country's first and only organization dedicated to training first- and second- generation immigrants to run for elected office.
 He has held leadership positions at the Kapor Center for Social Impact, as well as the Funders’ Committee for Civic Participation, providing leadership around new and unprecedented philanthropic investments in both integrated voter engagement strategies and for a fair and accurate 2010 census count.
-He has built significant experience in organizing as the National Coordinator of Racial Justice 911 and at CAAAV Organizing Asian Communities in the Northwest Bronx.
+He built significant community organzing experience as the National Coordinator of Racial Justice 911 and at CAAAV Organizing Asian Communities in the Northwest Bronx.

-Mario is also a long-time philanthropic and nonprofit consultant, speaker and trainer, an advisor to the High Net Worth POC Donor Collaborative, Digital Impact and New Media Mentors, and previously served as board member of Resource Generation, American Prospect, and as board chair of the Asian Pacific Environmental Network (APEN).
+Mario is a long-time philanthropic and nonprofit consultant, speaker and trainer.
+He currently is an advisor to the High Net Worth POC Donor Collaborative, Digital Impact and New Media Mentors, and previously served as board member of Resource Generation, American Prospect, and as board chair of the Asian Pacific Environmental Network (APEN).
 He is a graduate of Columbia University.

-Maria has spent the last 17 years changing the world through her expansive roles as movement builder, organizer, trainer, fundraiser, communicator, capacity builder, community educator, researcher and direct service provider.
-She has a special passion for mobilizing resources to the social justice movement and supporting the financial sustainability of grassroots organizations.
-Prior to BAJFN, she served as Development Director for Forward Together where she led a team that tripled the organization’s institutional and individual fundraising revenue, significantly grew its grassroots donors base, established the organization's first major donor program, institutionalized the participation of the Board of Directors in individual fundraising efforts, and shifted the culture and practice of fundraising from isolation to integration into the overall organization and its programs.
+Prior to Justice Funders, Maria served as Development Director for Forward Together where she led a team that tripled the organization’s institutional and individual fundraising revenue, significantly grew its grassroots donors base, established the organization's first major donor program, institutionalized the participation of the Board of Directors in individual fundraising efforts, and shifted the culture and practice of fundraising from isolation to integration into the overall organization and its programs.

-Maria has a deep commitment to working at the intersection of race and gender, uplifting the voices of women of color, and bringing this intersectional lens to all of her work.
-She serves on the Advisory Board of Boomshake Music, a multicultural community program that uses music for creative expression, cultural survival, and social change by supporting grassroots movements and building the leadership of people of color to be cultural creators for our liberation.
+Maria is an active member of Eastlake United for Justice and the Hella Heart Oakland Giving Circle.
+She serves on the Advisory Board of BoomShake Music, a multicultural community program that uses music and drumming for creative expression, cultural survival and social change by supporting grassroots movements and building the leadership of people of color to be cultural creators for our liberation.
 In addition to supporting their organizational development, fundraising and communications, she is a member of the BoomShake women of color drum corps.

-She is a 2006 New Voices Fellow and holds a Master's degree in Public Health from the University of California, Berkeley with an emphasis in maternal and child health.
+Maria is a 2006 New Voices Fellow and holds a Master's degree in Public Health from the University of California, Berkeley with an emphasis in maternal and child health.
 She loves reading food blogs but can’t find time to cook most of the recipes she wants to try.
 Instead, in her free time you’ll find her drumming at protests and hanging out at the playground with her two spunky girls.